mlpack/mlpack/doc/user/methods/lars.md

 arma::mat data;
 mlpack::data::Load("wave_energy_farm_100.csv", data, true);

-// Split the last row off: it is the responses. arma::rowvec responses = data.row(data.n_rows - 1);
+// Split the last row off: it is the responses.
+Also, normalize the responses
+// to [0, 1].
+arma::rowvec responses = data.row(data.n_rows - 1);
+responses /= responses.max();
-data.shed_rows(data.n_rows - 1);
+data.shed_row(data.n_rows - 1);

 // Split into a training and test dataset.
 20% of the data is held out as a
 // test set.
 arma::mat trainingData, testData;
 arma::rowvec trainingResponses, testResponses;
-data::Split(data, responses, trainingData, trainingResponses, testData,
+mlpack::data::Split(data, responses, trainingData, testData, trainingResponses,
     testResponses, 0.2);

 // Train a LARS model with lambda1 = 1e-5 and lambda2 = 1e-6.